Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Experimental Results And Validation

-A single frame of this dataset is shown in Fig. \ref{fig:single_real_frame}, and a full video of the dataset with all frames processed is available as supplementary material and online\cite{dmascosysyoutube2025}.
 From these images, the increased dynamic range of the DMAS techniques can be observed when compared to the naive DAS implementation as well as the coherence-factor weighing increasing the contrast of the image even further as expected from the literature.

 To validate the proposed implementation with a $\mathrm{O}(N)$ computational complexity and see if it sufficiently performs for embedded or edge-computing devices, execution times were measured across a range of NVIDIA GPU platforms.
 We tested 5 different NVIDIA Jetson systems, which are embedded computing boards that can be considered relatively low-power devices (\qtyrange[range-units=single,range-phrase=-]{10}{60}{\W}).
-We also included two full size GPU's, with the RTX 3070 Ti M(obile) representing a high-end laptop GPU, and the RTX 3090 which represents a high-end desktop GPU.
+We also included two full size GPUs, with the RTX 3070 Ti M(obile) representing a high-end laptop GPU, and the RTX 3090 which represents a high-end desktop GPU.
 A single measurement of 163 840 samples (\SI{0.0364}{\s} at \SI{450}{\kHz}) was used and processed for 2, 10, 100, 200, 500, 1000, 2000, 3000 and 4000 directions of interest, each of which were executed 50 times for statistical comparison.
 The average timing results for 1000 directions can be found in Table \ref{tab:perf_all_dmas}, where we also show the relative increase when increasing the order as a percentage.
 In Fig. \ref{fig:performance_compare}a these same results are shown graphically, specifically for the middle-range GPU platform Jetson Orin Nano, visualizing the differences between the beamforming algorithms.
 Furthermore, Fig. \ref{fig:performance_compare}b shows the average execution times across all platforms, specifically for DMAS5-CF. These results clearly show the linear correlation between execution time and amount of directions.
 Table \ref{tab:perf_cf_vs_nocf} highlights the increase in average execution time for 1000 directions when applying the coherence factor, showing a consistent average increase of \SI{1.6}{\percent} in execution time.
 Finally, these timing results, together with the visual comparison of the beamforming methods shown earlier indicate that for a given platform, real-time performance is possible on the embedded platforms.